Create out-of-this-world Alexa skills with students in an hour, no Amazon device required.

 Do students need to provide personal information to participate in the program?

 No, a student does not need to provide information such as their name, address, or email address to participate.
-Instead, through the MIT program, teachers create MIT App Inventor accounts along with randomly generated student logins, which are used to access the MIT App Inventor platform where skills can be coded.
-The randomly generated student logins are shared with Amazon in order to support the skills being coded in the MIT App Inventor platform.
+Instead, teachers create MIT App Inventor accounts along with randomly generated student logins, which are used to access the MIT App Inventor platform where skills can be coded.
+The randomly generated student logins are shared with Amazon in order to support the skills being coded in MIT App Inventor.

-How do I create a teacher account for the MIT App Inventor Platform?
+How do I sign up for the Alexa Skills Inventor program?

-Head to https://hourofai.appinventor.mit.edu/signup.
-After you create an account, you’ll be taken into the teacher portal to create student accounts, access the coding interface, and more!
+Head to https://alexaskills.appinventor.mit.edu/signup.
+After you sign up for the Alexa Skills Inventor program, you’ll be able to generate your student accounts, access the coding interface, explore lesson plans, and more!

-I already set up my account, but I’m not sure where to login.
+I already signed up, but I’m not sure how to login to MIT App Inventor.
 How do I access the platform?

-Head to https://hourofai.appinventor.mit.edu/login to login to the Hour of AI teacher portal.
-From here, you will be able to access the Alexa App Inventor coding interface.
+Head to https://alexaskills.appinventor.mit.edu/login to login to MIT App Inventor.
+From here, you will be able to access the coding interface and all lesson materials.

 How do I create my student accounts on the MIT App Inventor Platform?

-Can I use the platform and make my own lesson?
+Can I use MIT App Inventor and make my own lesson?

 Of course.
-Anyone can create an MIT App Inventor account and begin coding with Alexa.
-We provide lessons and training with three different partners, but you can always create your own learning experiences using the Alexa platform.
-Head here to get started.
+Any teacher or educator can sign up for the Alexa Skills Inventor program.
+We provide lessons and training with three different partners, but you can always create your own learning experiences.

 How much does this cost?

-All lesson materials and access to the platform are provided at no cost.
+All lesson materials and MIT App Inventor are provided at no cost.
 Students will need their own computer to successfully code their skill.

 Who can I contact for help?